PrashantSedhain/Wise-Split-Java-Application/README.md

 # Wise-Split-Java-Applivation
-This application allows the user to split the balances between friends and families wisely.
+This JavaFx application allows the user to split the balances between friends and families wisely.